 - Lockout hang-over – the 1998-99 season had ended only 17 days earlier (25 June Finals), forcing rookies straight into a condensed off-season and 50-game 1999-2000 schedule.

-- No sure-fire superstar – media labelled it “role-player heavy”, yet nine future All-Stars and three Sixth-Man of the Year winners were selected .
+- No sure-fire superstar – media labelled it “role-player heavy”, yet nine future All-Stars and three Sixth-Man of the Year winners were selected.
+It was often unfairly grouped with the worst NBA draft class conversations, despite its incredible depth.

 - Duke record – first time four players from one school went in the first round: Brand, Langdon, Maggette, Avery.